uherting/RaspbianPrep4Inst/README.md

 Attention
 ---------
-Please be aware of the fact that the scripts assume that you have got enough space on the partition holding the directories mentioned earlier.
+* Please be aware of the fact that the scripts assume that you have got enough space on the partition holding the directories mentioned earlier.
 This boils down to the downloaded file, the decompressed file and maybe the content of repository holding the scripts.

+* The scripts are to be executed by root due to the nature of mounting / writting to devices.
+Please be aware of this.